TheeWhizzard/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd -  -changes the working directory to the previous one ls -la . .. /boot - lists all files in long format file /tmp/iamafile - script that prints the type of the file ln -s /bin/sh ls - a script that creates a symbolic link
+cd -  -changes the working directory to the previous one ls -la . .. /boot - lists all files in long format file /tmp/iamafile - script that prints the type of the file ln -s /bin/ls_ls_  - a script that creates a symbolic link